 Is It Safe?

-The quick answer to the common question “is sucralose safe?” is NO. From metabolic syndrome to digestive problems and weight gain — sucralose isn’t doing you any favors.
-In fact, it’s impacting your health negatively in a number of ways.
+The quick answer to the common question “is sucralose safe?” is no. From metabolic syndrome to digestive problems and weight gain, sucralose doesn’t do you any favors.
+In fact, it impacts your health negatively in a number of ways.

 What are the side effects of sucralose?
 To reiterate the many sucralose side effects, they include: